-Day of the Species is an epic art and nature community event planned for Threatened Species Day in September 2020.
+Day of the Species is an epic community art event planned for Threatened Species Day in September 2020.
 This immersive day of celebration will honor our still living vulnerable species and raise funds for the Wilderness Society to help them continue their good hustle for strong, new nature laws to end extinction.

 On Threatened Species Day, September 7, 2019 I started a year long Instagram project featuring the plain and uncharismatic, the little known species of Australia that are staring down the lonely path to extinction.
 Day by day, I reveal a new species by name only, ones you’ve probably never heard of before, have never seen and are unlikely to ever see.
 You can find the project on Instagram at @the.life.sustainable and #dayofthespecies

-The Instagram project is a slow invitation and slightly provocative name trail leading to the Day of the Species event on September 5, 2020 which will feature an interactive walk in country Victoria and a live community art installation.
+The Instagram project is a slow invitation and slightly provocative name trail leading to the Day of the Species event on September 5, 2020 which will feature a live community art installation.

 My dear artistic community, this is where I need your help.
 Required are hundreds of hand-drawn tiny artworks, representing as many as possible of the 1,800 flora and fauna on our national threatened species list.
 Did I mention this is going to be epic?

 If you feel inspired to make some of these miniature drawings, I’d love to hear from you.
 Please click here for guidelines.